hrz-unimr/Ilias.RESTPlugin/README.md

   (eg /var/log) respectively.
   The log directory can also be retrieved by looking at the *path*-variable under the [*log*] section inside your *${ILIAS_DIR}*/ilias.ini.php file.
-* On a unix-like operating-systems make sure the plugin directories *${ILIAS_DIR}*/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/ is readable and the log-file *${ILIAS_LOG_DIR}*/restplugin.log is writeable by the apache process.
-Normally that means the user/group *www-data* needs read or write access to those directories accordingly.
+* On a unix-like operating-systems make sure the plugin directory *${ILIAS_DIR}*/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/REST is readable and the log-file *${ILIAS_LOG_DIR}*/restplugin.log is writeable by the apache process.
+Normally this means the *www-data* user/group needs read or write access to those directories accordingly.
+* To use the master-branch instead of a release version just replace all occurances of *v.0.7.3-alpha* and *v.0.7.3* with *master*.